 These micronutrients act through different immune responses like the ability to fight free radicals, increase natural killer cells, increase lymphocytic activity and increase white blood cell count, which is all part of the immune system in the body.
 They are also needed for various enzymatic processes in the body and contribute to overall health & wellness.

-Role of Micronutrients In COVID-19
+Role of Micronutrients To Fight Against COVID-19

 Vitamin C is known as Ascorbic acid and is a water-soluble vitamin.
 Vitamin C being a potent antioxidant helps to strengthen the immune system and plays an important role in preventing and treating infections especially respiratory infections.
 Vitamin C has anti-inflammatory, antioxidant, antithrombotic, antiviral, and immunomodulating properties which make its intake, very essential for the body to fight against infections in this pandemic situation.

-Role of Vitamin C in the pandemic of viral infections:
+Role of Vitamin C in the Pandemic of Viral Infections:

 - Vitamin C helps decrease the severity of the infections and helps in faster recovery.